Kryha/zk-states/README.md

 # using yarn
 yarn add vite-plugin-top-level-await
 ```
-After installing the Vite plugin open the `vite.config.ts` and add these two entries.
+After installing the Vite plugin open the `vite.config.ts` and add these two entries:

 ```ts